felixchenfy/ros_speech_commands_classification/README.md

 The test accuracy is 92.4% on Speech Commands Dataset, with a random 0.9/0.1 train/test split.

-The model was then finetuned and evaluated on my own dataset of 1378 samples, with all the parameters fixed except the last FC layer.
+The model was then finetuned and evaluated on my own dataset of 1378 samples, with all the parameters fixed except the last fully connected layer.
 The test accuracy is 100.0%, with a random 0.7/0.3 train/test split.
-This is kind of overfitting, because almost all the words(audio files) were spoken by me, which are similar to each other to some extent.
+The result is kind of overfitting, because almost all the data (audio files) are from me and are to some extent similar to each other.

 If you want to use this repo for your own course project, you may need to record audios of your own voice, and then train the model, as described in Section `2.2.
 Finetune on My Dataset`.